Greatest Hits (Rick Astley album): Charts

-Singles

 "When You Gonna"

-"When You Gonna" is a duet by Rick Astley and Lisa Fabien which appears on the albums When You Gonna and Greatest Hits.
-The song was released in May 1987, and with no promotion managed to chart at No. 17 in the Netherlands and No. 20 in Belgium.
+"When You Gonna" is a duet by Rick Astley and singer Lisa Fabien; the song was released in May 1987, and with no promotion managed to chart at No. 17 in the Netherlands and No. 20 in Belgium.
 It also charted on the US Billboard Dance Club Songs chart at No. 11.
-It was the first single to feature Astley, prior to his international debut solo number one hit "Never Gonna Give You Up".
+It was the first single to feature Astley, prior to his international hit "Never Gonna Give You Up".